 #4.
 Wash your fruit, then pit or remove the seeds.
 If you’re using cherries, you’ll want a pitting device.
 Some u-pick farms will pit the fruits for you on a nifty machine, but to pit your fruits at home, consider purchasing a mason jar cherry pitter, which is literally a small attachment that screws onto a jar to catch the pits.
 Pitting cherries with a mason jar pitter is a fun job for kids.
 Have them count the number of cherries before being pitted and then the number of pits that end up in the jar.
 Then you’ll be sure that no pits make their way into the blender.
 FYI, about forty sweet cherries yields 2 cups of pitted fruit.

 #5.
 Place your picked fruit in a blender.
 Blend for about 40 seconds, or until you have a mixture of juice with confetti-like bits of cherry.

 #6.
 In a different bowl, mash the banana into a paste using a large fork.
 Then stir in the yogurt and honey until evenly distributed.
 Small pieces of banana are fine and will add texture to your popsicle.

 #7.
 Add a heaping spoonful of yogurt mixture to each popsicle mold.
 Then add a heaping spoonful of the cherry mixture.
 Keep layering until the mold is nearly full.
-For a swirl effect, use a butter knife or popsicle stick to move the filing as you please.
-Next, insert a popsicle stick into each mold, and pop them in the freezer for 4-6 hours…patience is a virtue here, but soon enough you’ll enjoy the fruits of your labor!
+For a swirl effect, use a butter knife or popsicle stick to move the filing around the mold.
+Next, insert a popsicle stick into each mold, and pop them in the freezer for 4-6 hours…and soon enough you’ll enjoy the fruits of your labor!